The Molly Brown House Museum offers a variety of educational programs for families.

 January 26–SOLD OUT

 Space is limited.
 Advanced registration required for all Scout programs.
-Admission is $12 per Scout, $6 per adult, and the Troop Leader is free.
+Admission is $12 per Scout, $6 per adult.
+We ask that you have no more than 1 adult for every 5 Scouts so that the maximum number of Scouts can register.
 Siblings may attend for free, however, if they wish to participate in the activities and take-home components of the program they need to be registered.
-To register, email firstname.lastname@example.org or call 303-832-4092 x 20.
+To register, email email@example.com or call 303-832-4092 x 20.

 Please note: Badges/patches not included.